WebOfTrustInfo/rwot9-prague/final-documents/alice-attempts-abuse-verifiable-credential.md

 ## Best Practices for Verifiers

-In this section, we zoom out from Alice’s story, and more generally describe best practices that verifiers should follow to protect against credential fraud from malicious credential holders.
+In this section, we zoom out from Alice’s story and more generally describe best practices that verifiers should follow to protect against credential fraud from malicious credential holders.
 We present the points roughly in the order in which they apply during credential verification.

 * The verifier should not allow others to determine (parts of) the verification process.
   * Verification done by the holder does not provide any guarantees; the holder could use dishonest software that makes it look like verification was successful.
-  * The verifier must be explicit about acceptable issuers and acceptable credential schemas, and must confirm that evidence in a presentation matches those requirements.
+  * The verifier must be explicit about acceptable issuers and acceptable credential schemas and must confirm that the evidence in a presentation matches those requirements.
 A schema that encodes dates with month first must not be confused with a schema that encodes dates with day-of-month first when testing expiration, for example.
   * Using a third party verifier leaves the verifier vulnerable to anyone who could collude with that verifier, or to vulnerabilities or bugs in that verifier.

-* The verifier should treat data provided by a credential holder as untrusted input, and perform proper input validation rather than assume a correct credential format.
+* The verifier should treat data provided by a credential holder as untrusted input and perform proper input validation rather than assume a correct credential format.
   * This is a standard secure coding practice: Any input from untrusted sources must be properly validated to prevent, e.g., code injection or buffer overflow attacks.
   * The code specific to verifiable credential verification should only be executed after successful input validation.

 * The verifier must always perform signature verification with respect to the issuer’s public key, or properly verify a presented zero-knowledge proof.
   * In particular, omitting this check should never be an acceptable fallback to keep business running, e.g. in case of connectivity outage.
 The potential cost incurred by credential fraud is potentially much higher than that incurred by a brief interruption of business activities.
-  * While caching the issuer’s public key for a short time may be acceptable, as a best practice, this cache time should be short to prevent signature verification against an outdated public key (e.g, the issuer may have rotated the key because the old key was compromised).
+  * While caching the issuer’s public key for a short time may be acceptable, as a best practice this cache time should be short to prevent signature verification against an outdated public key (e.g, the issuer may have rotated the key because the old key was compromised).

 * The verifier must ensure that the issuer is authorized to issue this type of credential with respect to the underlying trust framework
   * A trust framework must be in place with clearly defined rules about which issuers can validly issue which types of credentials, and these rules must be enforced by the verifier.

 * The verifier must have a clearly defined set of acceptance criteria for credentials.
 This includes, but is not limited to, establishing that the credential belongs to the subject the holder claims it belongs to (often the holder themselves).
   * Some methods to bind a verifiable credential to a subject were outlined in the “Alice tries to sell/rent her credentials”.
-Note that this is a complex matter which cannot be fully addressed in one bullet point of this paper.
+Note that this is a complex matter that cannot be fully addressed in one bullet point of this paper.
   * If there are checks that must be performed manually, such as comparing a photograph to a person’s face, precise guidelines must be in place to be followed by employees.
   * We described a special type of credential that may only be presented once; other credential types may require different domain-specific checks.
 The trust framework must clearly define the additional checks a verifier must perform.